wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-change-passwords.md

 <properties
-   pageTitle="Gerenciar suas senhas do StorSimple | Microsoft Azure" description="Descreve como usar o serviço StorSimple Manager para alterar suas senhas de administrador do dispositivo e do StorSimple Snapshot Manager." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change your StorSimple passwords | Microsoft Azure" description="Describes how to use the StorSimple Manager service to change your StorSimple Snapshot Manager and device administrator passwords." services="storsimple" documentationCenter="NA" authors="alkohli"